Chaitanyabsprip/dictionaryCLI/README.md

-Note: This project is in alpha stage.
-Bugs and breaking changes are too be expected.
+Note: This project is in alpha stage, bugs and breaking changes are too be expected.
 # DictionaryCLI

 A command line dictionary that allows you to bookmark words and easily flip